 The science is clear: xylitol can inhibit plaque formation and thus significantly reduce the likelihood of cavities.
 However, xylitol is not a total solution.
 It is only effective within the context of a clean mouth.
 If oral hygiene is poor, it will not matter how much sugar-free xylitol gum a person chews.

 To keep your mouth healthy and clean, brush twice a day, and floss your teeth and scrape your tongue whenever you brush.
 When you brush, brush for two to three minutes with a soft-bristled brush and fluoride toothpaste.
 Consider balancing your diet with your oral health in mind.
 Avoid tobacco and limit alcohol intake, and see your dentist every six months to get a clean bill of health.

 Chew a Sugar-Free Gum With Xylitol

 Jeffrey D. Clark, DDS, is a leading dentist in Scottsdale who often recommends sugar-free gum with xylitol as a great way to freshen the breath and promote saliva production after meals and snacks.
 Of course, chewing gum is no substitute for regular brushing, flossing, and dental visits.
-At Scottsdale Dental Excellence, you can have your teeth cleaned by a skilled oral hygienist and have a comprehensive exam performed by Dr. Clark.
+At Scottsdale Cosmetic Dentistry Excellence, you can have your teeth cleaned by a skilled oral hygienist and have a comprehensive exam performed by Dr. Clark.
 Call us today at 480 585 1853 to schedule your appointment.